Saving & Spending Budgeting & Expenses

 Zero-based budgeting involves finding a purpose for every dollar you earn.
 You start by subtracting your necessary expenses from your income.
 That includes budgeted amounts for things like groceries as well as your car payment, rent or mortgage payment, and utility bills.

 Next, move on to your financial goals.
-These might include saving for retirement, getting out of debt, or funding a major purchase.
-With zero-based budgeting, you’ll allocate money to each goal.
+These might include retirement saving, getting out of debt, or funding a major purchase.
+With zero-based budgeting, you allocate funds to each goal.

-Everything left can be used for the things you enjoy but don’t necessarily need.
-Essentially, this is your budget for dining out, entertainment, and shopping.
+Everything left over is “extra” that can be used for the things you enjoy but don’t necessarily need.
+Essentially, this is your budget for dining out, entertainment, and shopping for pleasure.

 2. The 50/30/20 budget